-Ants are everywhere.
+Ants are everywhere, and so is your Tulsa pest control company.
 These insects are in your home, under a rock, boring through a tree.
 They are truly remarkable insects.
 Each colony can have thousands of individual insects.
 But if the colony is made up of so many individuals, how do ants work together?
 The ant colony is considered a super organism.
 This colony is so united toward the common purposes of survival, growth, and reproduction that they behave like a single organism, or a “super organism.”

 In the same way that an organism has many parts, each with their own purpose, the colony also has parts with individual purpose.
+But your Tulsa pest control company can stop them.
 The ability for multiple individual colony members to work together to perform extraordinary feats sets ants apart from other insects.
 Its these social behaviors that give ant colonies a major advantage over other organisms that don’t work together as a single unit.

 WHAT ARE THE “PARTS” OF AN ANT COLONY?